Social-Systems-Lab/vibe/docs/VibeReactSDK.md

 | `sdk`             | `VibeSDK`                                                  | The raw Vibe SDK instance for advanced use cases.                                                     |
 | `appName`         | `string`                                                   | The name of the application, as defined in the `VibeProvider` config.                                 |
 | `appImageUrl`     | `string`                                                   | The image URL for the application, as defined in the `VibeProvider` config.                           |

----

-## Next Steps

-Now that you've learned the basics, you're ready to start building with Vibe.
-Explore the official GitHub repository for more examples and to dive deeper into the source code.